Card Summary Table

 An Example Traveler: Using Our Model Families

-For the average work traveler, hitting 25,000 elite qualifying miles in a year isn’t that hard, and this will earn you Gold Status.
+For the average work traveler, hitting 25,000 elite qualifying miles to get Gold Status in a year isn’t that hard.
 Let’s use The Kennedys for this example.

 Here is their yearly spend:

 We’ll have to make some assumptions for the math.
 Let’s say that Mr. Kennedy’s work flies him in full-fare main cabin class.
 This means he’ll earn 1.5 EQM’s for each mile flown.